hlxsites/wknd/README.md

 [RUM docs](https://www.hlx.live/developer/rum)

 - You will need to fork this repository in order to access "Real User Monitoring" (RUM) data, including conversion data, via the Slack Bot
-- In your fork, point fstab.yaml to a SharePoint or Google Drive folder that you own.
-Extract and upload documents.zip to seed this folder with content
+- In your fork, point fstab.yaml to a SharePoint or Google Drive folder that you own, and is shared with `helix@adobe.com`
+- Extract and upload the contents of `/docs/authoring` to seed this folder with content.
+Publish the content to your forked site using the AEM Sidekick
 - Install the Github bot on your forked repository using this link: https://github.com/apps/helix-bot/installations/new
 - Using the AEM sidekick, publish the content that you would like to track conversions for (at minimum, the index and adventures documents)
 - For details on project setup, reference the [Developer Tutorial](https://www.hlx.live/developer/tutorial)